Report Game Violations and Fish Kills:

-Please use the navigation items on this page for the different sections of the guide.
-There is also an item to download the entire guide.
+Click on the cover image to the right or the following link to download the Fishing & Boating Guide.
 This is a SUMMARY of the laws regarding fishing and boating.
 This guide is intended solely for informational use.
 It is not a reprint of any referenced statute or regulation in its entirety and should not be used as such.
 Questions about the information contained in this guide should be directed to the Kentucky Department of Fish and Wildlife Resources at 800-858-1549 BEFORE engaging in the activities referenced.
-Actual wording of any Kentucky Revised Statute (KRS) or Kentucky Administrative Regulation (KAR) can be viewed at http://www.lrc.state.ky.us/kar/frntpage.htm.
+Actual wording of any Kentucky Revised Statute (KRS) or Kentucky Administrative Regulation (KAR) can be viewed here.

 Landowner Permission Required for Hunting and Fishing